 When you are writing shell scripts or typing out commands in bash, you might have noticed that you can use either the single quotes (‘) or the double quotes (“) with most commands.
 This is true not just with scripts but with all bash commands as well.
-But there is a difference between the two types of quotes, and how the bash interprets it.
+But there is a difference between the two types of quotes, single vs double quotes and how the bash shell interprets it.

-In the simplest of words, the single quotes will interpret the enclosing text literally and will not interpolate any part of the text such as variables.
-The double quotes will interpret the enclosing string and transform the text when appropriate such as variables, escape characters, backticks etc. We will take a look at some examples later in order to clarify this further.
+In the simplest of words, the bash shell will interpret the enclosing text inside the single quotes literally and will not interpolate any part of the text such as variables.
+In the case of the double quotes the bash shell will evaluate the enclosing string and transform the text when appropriate such as variables, escape characters, backticks etc. We will take a look at some examples later in order to clarify this further.

+Let’s look at double quotes first.
 When you enclose a string with in the double quotes, the literal values of all the characters are preserved except for the $ (dollar sign), ` (backtick), \ (backslash) and ! (exclamation mark).
-These 4 characters have special meaning is interpreted differently.
+These 4 characters have special meaning in bash shell and is interpreted differently.

 $ echo "$PATH"

-When you enclose a string in single quotes, then all the characters in the string are interpreted literally and do not have any special meaning.
+When you enclose a string or a set of characters in single quotes, then all the characters in the string are interpreted literally and do not have any special meaning.
 This is useful when you do not want to use the escape characters to change the way the bash interprets the input string.

 $ echo '$PATH'